Skip to main content

 Performance and Privacy

-• No cookies (except anonymous visitor ID): Respects privacy
+• No cookies except an anonymous visitor ID

-• Visitor ID cookie: First-party cookie for session continuity (not cross-site tracking)
+• Visitor ID cookie is first-party only (not cross-site tracking)

-• No third-party sharing: Data sent only to LeadVibe backend
+• No third-party sharing — data sent only to kenbun

 Troubleshooting